 Rothman goes on to say that nothing would have happened for him if he hadn’t just pursued things that he enjoyed doing.
 For instance, he worked small jobs at a comedy club because he loved comedy.
 But he met people there by doing that.
 He elaborates, “My break was a result of weird little things that I’d done because I was interested in stuff.
 I got a lucky break but it was a lucky break that came out of me doing stuff that I was interested in.”

-Do you like writing and being funny?
-Enter the ScreenCraft Comedy Screenplay Competition here.
+Do you love animation?
+Enter the ScreenCraft Animation Screenplay Competition here.

 2. We All Have Our Own Writing Process